 The tickets only cost 1.80 euros, so a roundtrip to and from town was much cheaper than renting a car or a scooter.
 It doesn’t go to every part of the island, though, and there are only a few set stops.
 Renting your own form of transportation gives you a lot of flexibility and freedom, so if the extra cost is worth it for you, then live your best life.
 Apparently, there are also only about 30 taxis on the entire island of Mykonos.
 They aren’t a reliable form of transportation, and if you’re going to and from the clubs, you’re likely to be charged a lot of money.

-Here is the complete Mykonos bus schedule, last updated for the summer 2021 season.
+Here is the complete Mykonos bus schedule.
 And if you do rent a moped, ATV, or car, make sure to have travel insurance handy.
 I use SafetyWing which is a combination of travel and health insurance with some rates starting as low as $40 a month.

 The Best Things To Do in Mykonos